 5. Call the Reconsideration Line

-If you didn’t get approved, try calling the reconsideration line.
+In case you didn’t get approved, try calling the reconsideration line.
 Doing this can help you better understand why your application was rejected — and it also gives you a chance to state your case to a real person, not a computer.